ZiyaoMou/l2d-with-expert-drift/cheXpert/README.md

 This folder contains the implementation of **Learning to Defer under Expert Drift** on the **CheXpert** dataset.

----

 ## Dataset

 We use the **CheXpert** dataset, a large-scale chest X-ray dataset for multi-label classification of 14 medical conditions.
-For our experiments, we preprocess the data to simulate clinical decision-making scenarios under **expert drift**.
+For our experiments, we preprocess the data to simulate clinical decision-making scenarios under expert drift.

----

 ## Repository Structure